ResearchDataServices/RAiD-API/README.md

 Micro-services depend on environment variables to allow for an environment stage agnostic deployment model.

 #### auth.py
+- `JWT_AUDIENCE` Name of intended audience.
+Prevent valid tokens meant for other application to be used with this application.
+- `JWT_ISSUER_3RD_PARTY` Name of 3rd party issuer of JWT provided token.
+- `JWT_ISSUER_SELF` Name for self issued JWT provided token.
 - `JWT_SECRET` Secret used for encryption/decryption of all JWT tokens.
 - `SITE_URL` URL for all JWT authentication calls to be redirected to.
 This should be the URL endpoint of the static website.
 - `SITE_DOMAIN` Shared domain of API Gateway and S3 static site.
 Setting and sharing authentication cookies requires a shared root domain.
 For example: The S3 site would be hosted on 'example.com' and API Gateway on 'api.example.com/v1/' with the shared domain as 'example.com'.
-- `JWT_ISSUER` Name of 3rd party issuer of JWT provided token.
-- `JWT_AUDIENCE` Name of intended audience.
-Prevent valid tokens meant for other application to be used with this application.

 TBC
 ...